-This forum’s keynote speaker was Steven Few, one of the world’s renowned experts and thought leaders on business analytics, quantitative techniques, and data analysis.
-Few founded the consultancy firm, Perceptual Edge, in 2003.
+This forum’s keynote speaker was Stephen Few, one of the world’s renowned experts and thought leaders on business analytics, quantitative techniques, and data analysis.
+Few founded the consultancy firm Perceptual Edge in 2003.
 With 25 years of experience as an innovator, consultant, and educator in the fields of business intelligence and information design, he is considered a leading expert in using data visualization so that individuals can make sense of data and properly communicate it.
-During the morning session he conducted an interactive half-day seminar on how to effectively present and analyze quantitative business data, reminding the attendees that “the value of information depends on how it’s used” and the “use it wisely.”
+During the morning session he conducted an interactive half-day seminar on how to effectively present and analyze quantitative business data, reminding the attendees that “the value of information depends on how it’s used” and to “use it wisely.”

 The afternoon speaker, Tim Wilson, maintained Stephen Few’s assertion that analytical acumen was more important that any technology when it comes to successful business analytics.
 The two, however, differed in their feelings on Twitter—Tim Wilson encouraging the attendees to tweet at him.
 He shared the importance of process in achieving valuable results in business analytics, detailing a process called ADAPT.

 Tim Wilson (second from the right) speaks with forum members and second year masters student Hillary Rivera (far left).

 The second day of the forum was just as exciting.
 Dr. Ken Gilbert, the former Business Analytics Department Head, who now focuses on the development of the Cherokee Farms campus, began the day with an update on business analytics in Knoxville and the state of Tennessee.
 The discussion not only valuable for the business leaders attending the forum, but the students in attendance also gained insight on how the field of business analytics is expanding and how to become leaders in the field.
 Furthermore, Dr. Gilbert spoke specifically about Cherokee Farms campus and how big data analytics will play a significant role there.